Aleix Alcaraz

-Aleix Alcaraz Roig (born 26 June 1990) is a professional racing driver from Spain.
+Aleix Alcaraz Roig (born 26 June 1990) is a Spanish former professional racing driver.

 Career

 Karting

 Prior to the start of his racing career, Alcaraz enjoyed a long and illustrious karting career which began in the year 2000, when he won the Spanish District Championship Catalonia title.
 He followed that up a year later with victory in the Copa Campeones Trophy Cadet class.
 He raced primarily in his homeland until 2004, when he began to take part in various European karting championships such as the European Championship ICA Junior, Andrea Margutti Trophy ICA Junior and Italian Open Masters ICA Junior categories.

 2005 saw Alcaraz claim the Spanish Championship ICA Junior title, beating countryman Roberto Merhi by four points, and finish third in the Andrea Margutti Trophy ICA Junior class, behind Merhi and Charles Pic.
 His final year of karting in 2006 saw Alcaraz claim fifth place in the World Cup ICA class.